sillsdev/ptx2pdf/docs/ptx2pdf/milestones.md

 [=cpar_initparlocs]::

-Closing up the parlocs file is somewhat the opposite of initialising it.
+Closing up the parlocs files is somewhat the opposite of initialising it.
 For this we close the written `.parlocs` file and then set up to read it.
 We open the `.delayed` file for writing and then read the `.parlocs` file and process it, which will write things to the `.delayed` file which we close after we have